almikon/randomImage/README.md

 # randomImage

-Get a random Image from unsplash.com/random and save it.
+Get a random Image from unsplash.com/random, save and share it.

-ToDo:
-- fix styles.
-- add share buttons.